2026 Preliminary Conference Schedule

 International Recycling Models

-We will be highlighting Fiji, Switzerland, and other European models.
+We will be highlighting recycling models from Fiji, Switzerland, and other European models.

 2:15 PM – 2:45 PM